EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 ## Limits

-Note that there are limited amounts of memory and cores available per user and currently no GPUs.
+Note that there are limited amounts of memory and cores available per user.
+Users do not have sudo permissions in the containers so you cannot install any system packages.

+Currently there is no access to GPUs.
 You can submit jobs to the EIDF GPU Service but your Jupyter notebooks do not have interactive access to a GPU.